Patreva/python-hacker-news-webscraper/README.md

 # python-hacker-news-webscraper
-This is python hacker-news webscraping using BeautifulSoup
+This is python hacker-news webscraping using BeautifulSoup selecting votes greater than 100 sorting the news using votes